-It takes three years for a graduate-scheme employee and five years for an apprentice to qualify as a Chartered Accountant at PwC UK assuming all exam and working day requirements are met.
+It takes three years for a graduate-scheme employee and four years for an apprentice to qualify as a Chartered Accountant at PwC UK assuming all exam and working day requirements are met.
 The practical process for applying for certification typically takes two months to finalise.

 Graduates will typically be on a 36-month training contract and will be able to apply for certification once all requisite audit days are logged and all exam requirements are cleared.
-At the end of the 36-months, the training file will be signed off by the professional body and the employee will receive their certification.
+At the end of the 36 months, the training file will be signed off by the professional body and the employee will receive their certification.

 A first-year PwC UK graduate trainee working in audit can expect to earn a salary of around £30,000 per annum.
 This would typically be accompanied by a year-end bonus of £1,000 dependent on wider firm performance.

 This role will likely earn you more than 90% of other graduate positions in the wider market but is not as competitively paid as other industries like equity research or investment banking.

 Audit trainees can often work long hours combined with the high stress of professional qualification exams.
 Whilst a starting salary of close to £30k may seem appealing, it’s not without its high workload.

 Prior to qualification, the typical bonuses for audit trainees are nothing to write home about at around £1,000 per year.
 At this stage of the career, bonuses will tend to be standard across the year group.
 If the firm has had a particularly good or bad year, the bonus pot may shrink or grow accordingly.

 For an Apprentice, the starting salary will be approximately £20,000 which is a strong opening salary for school-leaver-aged employees, especially when the paid-for professional qualification is considered.

 How much can a second-year graduate earn in audit at PwC UK?